felixheld/fch_xhci_rom_dumper/README.md

 It's a quick-and-dirty written tool, which worked on my test platform.
 If you're unsure what this tool is for, don't run it ;)

+The boot ROM of the XHCI controller this tool reads out and the runtime-loaded firmware part are separate binaries; the latter can either be extracted from the firmware image or obtained from the coreboot blobs repo.

 ## address space layout seen from the V850E core

 0x00000000-0x00007FFF: boot ROM (extracted by this tool)